pg0/daysold/README.en.md

 # DaysOld - Photo Age Calculator

-A simple web application that calculates people's ages based on EXIF timestamps from photos.
+A simple web application that calculates people's ages based on EXIF timestamps from photos.\
+No Pictures are transfered, only laoded in the Browser !

 ## 🎯 Features

 - **People Management**: Add multiple people with names and birthdates
 - **EXIF Data Analysis**: Automatic extraction of capture date from photo metadata
-- **Age Calculation**: Precise calculation of age at the time the photo was taken
+- **Age Calculation**: Precise calculation of age at the time the photo was taken / created
-- **Pregnancy Mode**: Special display for unborn babies
+- **Pregnancy Mode** (BABY-Version): Special display for unborn babies
 - **Photo Sharing**: Create and share polaroid-style images with age information
 - **Responsive Design**: Optimized for desktop and mobile devices